 - A regulation game shall consist of a maximum of six (6) ends.
 Game time will be two (2) hours in length with no new end to begin after two (2) hours.

 - One (1) three (3) minute break will be given at the end of three (3) ends.

 - Scorekeepers must have coaches sign score sheets at the end of each game in a tournament.
 The director of the tournament play will oversee all on-ice officials, timekeepers and scorekeepers at the competition.
 This will ensure that both teams agree upon score before the score is made final.
 Once the score sheet is signed a protest cannot proceed.

 Sport Skills Book

 Please click here to find curling bonspiels in the SOBC event calendar.

 Please click here for the Curling Event Planning Supplement.

-For the full SOBC Sport Event Planning Guide, please visit the Coaching Tools page.
+For the full SOBC Sport Event Planning Guide, please visit the Hosting a Competition page.

-For the full SOBC Sanctioning Document and appendices, please visit the Coaching Tools page.
+For the full SOBC Sanctioning Document and appendices, please visit the Hosting a Competition page.

 - Curling coaching videos